maxwlang/CCSentryLoader/Readme.md

-## CCRevealLoader Tweak
+## CCSentryLoader Tweak

-CCRevealLoader is inspired by [RevealLoader](https://github.com/heardrwt/RevealLoader)
+CCSentryLoader is forked from [CCRevealLoader](https://github.com/webfrogs/CCRevealLoader) which is inspired by [RevealLoader](https://github.com/heardrwt/RevealLoader)

-CCRevealLoader dynamically loads RevealServer.framework  (Reveal.app support) into iOS apps on jailbroken devices.
-Configuration is via the CCRevealLoader menu in Settings.app
+CCSentryLoader dynamically loads Sentry.framework (Sentry.io error handler) into iOS apps on jailbroken devices.
+Configuration is via the CCSentryLoader menu in Settings.app

-Reveal is an OS X application that allows you to remotely introspect a running applications view hierarchy and edit various view properties.
+Sentry is a nice error handling software that lets you categorize, manage and gather information on errors in development and production environments.

-Generally you have to include their debugging framework in your application at build time in-order to perform debugging actions, however with this tweak installed this is no longer necessary.
+Generally you have to include their framework in your application at build time in-order to handle errors, however with this tweak installed this is no longer necessary.

-For more info see [revealapp.com](http://revealapp.com)
+For more info see [sentry.io](https://sentry.io)

 ## Build Requirements

 - Theos
-- Reveal.app installed

 ## Install tweak

-Change the value of `THEOS_DEVICE_IP` to your jailbreak device's ip in the `Makefile` file at first line, then execute command:
+Execute command:

 ```
-make package install
+make package
 ```

 **Note:** To make sure this tweak work correctly.
 Before install this tweak, change the command `codesign` in the `before-package` section of `Makefile`,use your develop certificate.
 If you dont have a certificate, you can remove the three command lines which begin with `lipo` and `codesign`.

 ## How to Use
-Open 'Settings > CCRevealLoader > Enabled Applications' and toggle the application or applications that you want to debug to on.
+Open 'Settings > CCSentryLoader > Enabled Applications' and toggle the application or applications that you want to catch errors for and configure your project key and ID.

-Launch the target application and it should appear inside Reveal.app on your Mac.
+Launch the target application and errors should appear in Sentry once they've occured.

 (You will likely need to quit and relaunch the target application)

 ## Be Social
-Follow me on [Twitter](https://twitter.com/intent/follow?screen_name=nswebfrog) (@nswebfrog)
+Follow me on [Twitter](https://twitter.com/intent/follow?screen_name=nswebfrog) (@maxwlang) (This fork) Follow the creator of CCRevealLoader on [Twitter](https://twitter.com/intent/follow?screen_name=nswebfrog) (@nswebfrog) (CCRevealLoader)